 7. Does your team help you to complete your work?

-If you eek out some degree of unhappiness from the survey results, make sure you prioritise teambuilding efforts so your people can see that you are following through.
+If results from the happiness at work questionnaire show signs of employee dissatisfaction, make sure you prioritise team building efforts so your people can see that you’re following through.

 8. How does your manager motivate your team?

 There’s a fair amount of truth in the old saying, “You don’t quit your job, you quit your boss.”
 So it’s important to gauge the degree of satisfaction with direct supervisors.

 9. How would you describe the level of support offered by your manager?

 Effective management should mean an employee feels supported by their manager.
 If you consistently see low scores for this question, it’s time to start making changes.

 10. On a scale of 1 to 10, how comfortable are you in giving feedback to your manager?